katholt/srst2/README.md

 alleleSymbol = blaOXA-181;  full name of this allele alleleUniqueIdentifier = 1;  uniquely identifies the sequence

 Ideally the alleleSymbol would be unique (as it is in the reference.fasta file provided).
-However it doesn't have to be: if allele symbols are not unique, then SRST2 will use the combination '[alleleSymbol]__[alleleUniqueIdentifier]' to  uniquely identify the sequence in the resulting reports, so that you can trace exactly which sequence was present in each sample.
+However it doesn't have to be: if allele symbols are not unique, then SRST2 will use the combination `[alleleSymbol]__[alleleUniqueIdentifier]` to  uniquely identify the sequence in the resulting reports, so that you can trace exactly which sequence was present in each sample.

 Additional gene annotation can appear on the header line, after a space.
 This additional info will be printed in the full genes report, but not in the compiled results files.